smellycheese101/unlinkd/README.md

 # unlinkd
-unlinkd is an M3U playlist that supports many countries, and plus, it's completely free.
+unlinkd is an M3U playlist that gives free access to most channels in many countries, and plus, it's completely free.

 It is still in development, so expect a small amount of playlists.